 Made up of a system of 275 separate falls, visiting Iguazú Falls is a visceral experience that hits all your senses: you’ll feel the spray on your face, hear the thunder of the water, and smell the fresh scent of wet leaves.
 And, of course, the sight itself is extraordinary.

 The scale, power, and noise of the waterfall are awe-inspiring.
 As the water cascades over a precipice almost two miles wide and 80 metres high, the clouds of spray create brilliant rainbows, making the view even more impressive.
-No wonder Eleanor Roosevelt could only manage to say “Poor Niagara” when she first got a glimpse of the falls!
+No wonder Eleanor Roosevelt could only manage to say “Poor Niagara” when she first glimpsed the falls!

 Another perk of visiting Iguazú Falls is that it’s situated on the border of Brazil and Argentina, giving you the chance to visit both of these magnificent countries.
-The falls are located in a vast tropical forest home to around 80 different mammals, 500 bird species, and more than 2,000 types of plants, so you’ll have plenty of chances to explore the unique flora and fauna too.
+The falls are located in a vast tropical forest which is home to around 80 different mammals, 500 bird species, and more than 2,000 types of plants, so you’ll be able to explore the unique flora and fauna here too.

 Witnessing the falls, exploring the rainforest, and visiting both Brazil and Argentina in one day is a once-in-a-lifetime experience.